JediKnightChan/EternalCrusadeResurrection/README.md

 - Replay Subsystem with all needed functions for Blueprint replay setup
 - Gameplay Analytics Subsystem in a separate plugin for collecting them and sending to API endpoint
 - Cross-platform code (was built for Windows, Linux, Android)
-- Replication graph is used by default to achieve higher player counts, with additional optimizations by movement replication using Fast Shared Path and dynamic net update frequencies based on distance to viewer and camera orientation
+- Replication graph is used by default to achieve higher player counts, with additional optimizations with dynamic net update frequencies based on distance to viewer and camera orientation
+- Network optimizations to reduce CPU and bandwidth costs for replication to Simulated Proxies

 ### Differences from Lyra (5.0)